 There are three types of legal protection for consignors: (i) the Uniform Commercial Code (UCC); (ii) state consignment laws, and (iii) written consignment agreements.
 You may, however, find some of the laws difficult to comprehend, inconsistent, and expensive to enforce.
 Below is a brief summary of these legal protections.

 The UCC is a comprehensive set of rules governing the sale of goods and other commercial transactions.
 Every state has adopted a version of the UCC, and while there are important differences among the states, most of the basic norms are the same.
 Parts of the UCC serve to protect and regulate consignments, among other commercial sales.

 For instance, under the UCC, if damage to your artwork results from the gallery's negligence, the gallery must pay for the loss.
-If the damage is not the fault of the gallery -- for example, there's flooding or a fire -- the gallery may or may not be liable, depending on how the courts in that state interpret the UCC.
+If the damage is not the direct fault of the gallery because of an event such as a flood or a fire, the gallery may or may not be liable, depending on how the courts in that state interpret the UCC.

 You can avoid this unhappy outcome by fulfilling one of following three requirements under the UCC:

-Having the store or gallery post a sign -- the second UCC requirement -- may seem like an awkward request, but more and more stores and galleries are complying with such requests.
+Having the store or gallery post a sign, the second UCC requirement, may seem like an awkward request, but more and more stores and galleries are complying with such requests.
 Include a requirement in your consignment agreement that the gallery post a notice such as "Crafts at this gallery are sold under the terms of consignment agreements."
 As noted above, this may not be effective in all states.